Morgana-S/ourglass/README.md

 - [Bootstrap Icons](https://icons.getbootstrap.com/) - Provide the basis for svgs used to render as icons for the latest events carousel

 - [FontAwesome](https://fontawesome.com/) - Icons for use in the star ratings.

+## Content

+- All content within the pages (event ideas, descriptions, etc. ) was created by myself.

+## Special Thanks

+- Thanks to [Code Institute](https://codeinstitute.net/) for tutorials and guidance in the development of this project.